elajkat/nsm-deployments-k8s/examples/remotevlan/README.md

 # NSM Remote Vlan Examples

-This setup can be used to check remote vlan mechanism.
+This setup can be used to check remote vlan mechanism with both OVS and VPP forwarder.
 Contain basic setup for NSM that includes `nsmgr`, `registry-k8s`, `admission-webhook-k8s`, `nse-remote-vlan`.
 The `nse-remote-vlan` belongs to the nsm-system since does not have role in data-plane connection.

 ## Requires